navapbc/template-application-rails/docs/app-rails/application-security.md

 - [ ] Set forgery protection in production

 ## Redirection and Files
+The template application doesn't have any file upload or download functionality at this time, so please review these items when adding file management functionality.
-- [x] link_tos do not route to user inputs, which is XSS vulnerable.
+- [x] Do not use user inputs to generate routes (ie. creating a route with the username), which is vulnerable to XSS attacks.
+    - [x] `link_to` methods do not interpolate to user inputs.
-- [x] redirect_to does not use params or user inputs in the routes.
+    - [x] `redirect_to` methods do not interpolate to user inputs.
-- [ ] App doesn’t currently handle file imports but that should be documented as it is a common need in Government Applications.
+- [ ] Check filename for file imports against a set of permitted characters.
+    - Note: filtering filename imports alone can still leave an application vulnerable to XSS attacks.
+- [ ] Do not allow file uploads to place files in the public directory as code in those files may be executed by the browser.
+- [ ] Prevent users from downloading files to which they shouldn't have access.
+    - [ ] Check filename for download against a set of permitted characters.
+    - [ ] Check the file returned from the search is from the appropriate directory.

 ## User Management
 - [x] When using Devise we don’t need to set `has_secure_password` on password fields.